tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Withdraw And Deposit L2

-Users who stake on Layer2Candidate can withdraw the staked amount immediately and deposit it on Layer2 concurrently.
+Users who stake on CandidateAddOn can withdraw the staked amount immediately and deposit it on Layer2 concurrently.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/4-2.png"